PocketSalt/Hell-Mouse/README.md

 - Create different character types
 - Create a visual novel
 - Potentially levels, skills, equipment, although I'm not too sure about this

+Tying it with my story, you can have different weapons
+- Basic shots
+- Scythe AoE attacks
+- Special moves (bombs)

+and upgrade your attack speed, bullet speed, health points, etc.